stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 ## Unity Licensing Model Impact: A Catalyst for Change

-Recent changes in the game development industry, particularly regarding Unity's licensing model, have led to a notable shift in the community's approach to selecting development tools.
-Stride 4.2 emerges in this context as a viable and compelling alternative, particularly for those seeking a C#-based engine.
+The game development world has seen quite a stir with recent changes in Unity's licensing model.
+These shifts have led many in our community to rethink their choice of development tools.
+Stride 4.2 steps up in this scenario as a solid, C#-based alternative, offering a familiar yet distinct approach for game developers.

-### Stride's Increasing Popularity
+### Stride's Rising Popularity

-In light of these industry changes, we have observed a marked increase in the adoption of Stride.
-This is reflected in our user statistics, which show a significant uptick in new users turning to Stride for their development needs.
-We believe this demonstrates the engine's capacity to meet the evolving demands of game developers.
+It's been an exciting time for us.
+We've noticed more and more developers giving Stride a try, a trend clearly reflected in our growing user numbers.
+During the carzy unbity days, we were number 3 in the pupularity rankings, just after Godot and Bevy.
+Also a big shoutout to gamefromscratch for his video "[Stride For Unity Developers](https://www.youtube.com/watch?v=u_ksFlHHXYU)", which definitely helped.

-### The Role of Our Community
+### The Heartbeat of Stride: Our Community

-The development of Stride 4.2 has been a community-driven effort.
-The contributions from our community have been invaluable in shaping the direction and features of this release.
-This collaborative effort underlines our commitment to developing a game engine that is not only technically sound but also aligned with the needs and aspirations of our user base.
+What really makes Stride tick is you – the community.
+Your feedback, contributions, and ideas have been the driving force behind Stride 4.2.
+It’s your hands-on experience and insights that have helped shape this release, making Stride not just a tool but a community achievement.

 ## Addressing the Pace of Updates in Stride

-Understanding the pace at which Stride is updated is key to recognizing the unique nature of our development process and the factors that influence it.

-### Nature of the Development Team

-Stride's evolution is primarily driven by a dedicated team of developers who contribute in their spare time.
-This volunteer-based approach reflects the passion and commitment of our community, but also brings certain limitations in terms of the speed at which we can deliver updates.
-We are grateful for the continued efforts of our contributors, whose dedication makes each version of Stride possible.
+Let's talk about how often Stride gets updated.
+We know it's something on your mind, and there's a story behind it.

+### The People Behind Stride

+Stride is brought to life by a group of passionate developers, much like yourself, who contribute in their free time.
+This means our pace might not match that of other engines backed by full-time teams, but it also means every update is a labor of love.

-### Current Funding and Resource Constraints
+### Facing the Realities: Funding and Resources

-The current level of donations and funding directly impacts our capacity for full-time development.
-While we have been able to engage developers on a per-project basis, the resources available do not yet allow for a sustained full-time development workforce.
-This financial reality plays a significant role in determining the frequency and scope of our updates.
+Here’s the deal: our funding levels shape how much we can do.
+We’re grateful for every bit of support we receive, but we’re still on our way to having a full-time development force.
+This financial reality does affect how fast we can roll out updates.

+### Making Every Update Count

+Although we might not be the fastest out there, we focus on making each update meaningful.
+Quality, stability, and usability are what we aim for every time we release a new version of Stride.

-### Impact on Update Frequency
+### Join Us on This Journey

-As a result of these constraints, the pace at which Stride is updated may not match that of other engines with more substantial funding and larger development teams.
-However, we are committed to ensuring that each update is meaningful and enhances the overall quality and capabilities of the engine.
+We’re always excited to welcome new contributors to the Stride family.
+Whether it’s through code contributions, spreading the word, or donations, every bit helps us grow stronger.
+If you’ve got skills in .NET, Android, and iOS development, there’s a special place for you here.
+[Support us on OpenCollective](https://opencollective.com/stride3d).

-### Call for Support and Contributions
+### The Impact of Your Support

-To accelerate the pace of development and bring more frequent updates, we warmly invite more contributions, both in terms of development support and funding.
-Donations, big or small, make a significant difference, and we encourage those who can to contribute.
-Additionally, we are always looking for more contributors, especially those with skills in .NET, Android, and iOS development, to help us expand Stride's capabilities, particularly in mobile development.

-### Outlook for the Future
+We believe that every donation has a substantial impact, perhaps more so than in some other projects.
+Why?
+Because C# as a language offers high productivity, and the Stride codebase has a great architecture.
+This means that every dime you contribute goes a long way.

+Consider this: if Stride had the same level of financial support as engines like Godot, we believe our progress would skyrocket.
+With C#'s productivity and Stride's well-structured code, your donations have the potential to accelerate our development pace significantly.
+It's not just about keeping the lights on; it's about pushing Stride to new heights, faster and more effectively than many other projects.

+### Looking Ahead

-With increased support and contributions, we are optimistic about the future pace of Stride's development.
-Our goal is to not only maintain Stride's high standards of quality but also to increase the frequency of updates, bringing new features and improvements to our users more regularly.
+With your support, we’re optimistic about picking up the pace.
+Our goal is to bring you new features and improvements more regularly, making Stride even better with each release.

-In the following sections, we will discuss the specific features and improvements that Stride 4.2 brings, offering insights into how they contribute to enhancing the game development experience.

 ## What's new in Stride 4.2
 Stride 4.2 includes numerous enhancements and improvements.